 I confess.
 I picked the book only for the intriguing title, and as it was long since I read a teen romance, I was fully geared up to read the e-book.

-In fact, again I read this book from below my bed covers after midnight.
+In fact, again I read this book under the bed covers after midnight.
 Aah, don’t worry it is yet another short book so I wasn’t straining much, you overprotective souls out there.
-Oh never mind that I was watching the television until midnight and then went on to complete this book.
-Not the entire book some 50% of it, the previous part.
-I was reading during my commute by train.
+Oh never mind that I was watching the television until midnight and then went on to read this book.
+And I continued to read the rest of the book during my train commute.

 Quite out of context, I am almost sure that my co passengers would have been thinking I was out of my mind while I was grinning while reading few passages from this book.
 And right now when I am writing, no.. texting the review in my mobile they are actually thinking that I am messaging ‘someone’.
 I can practically hear the voices in their minds and I know that stare.
 Mission accomplished – given some spicy food for their thoughts.
 Back to the review, now.